 The essence of live space and people painting with the light of the city; this is embedded in the work.
 I have software structures in place, a database to hold images and various front end technologies to manipulate images.
 I have also recently developed a new piece of software that allows users to choose bits of images from one or all cameras and make there own lightscape from the city and all the gets stored and saved and the results can be morphed into the final results on the screen.

-It you want to commission this as a public artwork it can also be shown like this below.
+It you want to exhibit this as a public artwork it can also be shown like this below.